pulumi/docs/content/tutorials/building-with-pulumi/secrets/index.md

 ---
-title_tag: Working with Secrets | Learn Pulumi
+title_tag: Working with Secrets | Pulumi Tutorials
-title: "Working with Secrets"
+title: Working with Secrets
 layout: topic
-date: 2021-09-20T08:33:36-05:00
-draft: false
 description: Explore how Pulumi handles secrets across all environments.
 meta_desc: Learn how secrets work within Pulumi and how to access secrets with this tutorial.
-index: 4
+meta_image: meta.png
+weight: 2
 estimated_time: 10
-meta_image: meta.png
 aliases:
     - /learn/building-with-pulumi/secrets/
 ---